-

 What about ground ambulance services?

-- Your insurance card has “DOI” (for department of insurance) or “TDI” (Texas Department of Insurance) printed on them.
-See examples
+State law bans surprise bills from ground ambulance services if your insurance card has “DOI” (for department of insurance) or “TDI” (Texas Department of Insurance) printed on it.
+See examples.

 - Employees Retirement System of Texas (ERS): HealthSelect and other ERS plans